AMATEUR CHAMBER MUSIC SOCIETY

 Secure performance items for your concert.
 Progressively send details of these to the Coordinator, currently Tony Tenney, and to Felicia Mitchell to be put on the website.

-Build a program of up to about 90 minutes’ duration, which would include an interval of about ten minutes and a few minutes’ introduction and concluding remarks.
-Playing time would therefore be around 75 minutes, but this is flexible.
+Build a program of up to about 70 minutes’ duration, which would include an interval of about ten minutes and a few minutes’ introduction and concluding remarks.
+Playing time would therefore be around 60 minutes, but this is flexible.
 In such a concert format, ask your groups to consider the length of individual items.
-As a general principle, it is preferred that whole works be performed, rather than movements or parts.

 Performers playing copyrighted music should play from commercially published copies of the work.